 Immigration attorney Charles Kuck added Tuesday that Abraham-Joseph was 7 years old when he arrived in the United States legally.
 He took a one-month trip to the the United Kingdom in 2005 and returned on an H-4 visa.

 H-4 visas are granted to the children of immigrants who hold H-1B visas, which are given to foreign workers in specialty occupations.

 In a statement, Kuck said, “Like almost two million of his immigrant child peers, (he) was left without immigration status as a young child with no way to fix his immigration status.”

-21’s legal status expired in 2006 through “no fault of his own,” the attorney said, following up on comments he made Monday.
+His legal status expired in 2006 through “no fault of his own,” the attorney said, following up on comments he made Monday.

 The application was filed in 2017, four years after he was reportedly shot six times during an incident in which his friend died.